pinkfloyd1989/Xiao_Zhang/index.md

   - *Online Learning & Reinforcement Learning*: Theoretical analysis and algorithm design for online learning & reinforcement learning, as well as low-resource consumption learning algorithms for streaming data.

-  - *Causal Learning & Trustworthy Learning*: Causal debiasing and counterfactual learning algorithms, research on controllable machine learning and fair machine learning.
+  - *Causal Learning & Trustworthy Learning*: Focused on integrating causal inference methods into machine learning, with an emphasis on developing theories, methods, algorithms, and applications that ensure controllability and fairness in machine learning.

   - *Information Retrieval Applications*: Applications in recommender systems, search, ranking, with a particular focus on large models empowering information retrieval.